sdegutis/immaculata.dev/site/public/guides/enabling-ts.md

-# Enabling TS/TSX in Node.js
+# Enabling TSX in Node.js

 By default, the native Node.js module system requires a module be imported with `.js`, and disallows `.ts`, `.tsx`, and `.jsx`.